-POTENTIAL NEGATIVE IMPACT ENVIRONMENTAL AND SOCIAL MITIGATION MEASURES IMPLEMENTING LOCATION ESTIMATED MITIGATION COSTS 27 EXECUTING AGENCY SUPERVISING AGENCY hardstand and runoff directed to permeable land.
+POTENTIAL IMPACT AREA ENVIRONMENTAL AND SOCIAL MITIGATION MEASURES IMPLEMENTING LOCATION ESTIMATED MITIGATION COSTS9 EXECUTING AGENCY SUPERVISING AGENCY design capacity of the upper settling volume shall be made available within 120 hours of the most recent rainfall event which causes runoff.
+The sediment storage zone shall be maintained at all times with the accumulated sediment removed in a manner that does not allow the sediment to be conveyed into a watercourse or offsite.
+Where coagulants or flocculants are used to treat stormwater, they must not cause harm to the receiving waters or environment.
+Before the natural surface is disturbed on a section of the works, the Contractor shall submit an Erosion and Sediment Control Plan (ESCP).
+Excavations should be kept to a manageable size to reduce the time of exposure.
+Any stockpiles will need to be on an impermeable geotextile or hardstand and runoff directed to permeable land.
 Stockpiles of any fine grain materials (e.g. sand and topsoil) must be covered to prevent dust and sediment laden runoff during rain events.
 Discharges from any activity at this location are prohibited from discharging directly to the marine and coastal environment.
 Clean runoff should be diverted inland for percolation to underlying groundwater, and potentially contaminated runoff should be collected and treated.
 Treatment will be dependent on the type of potential contamination (e.g. oil water separator for runoff contaminated with hydrocarbons or settling pond or tank for sediment laden runoff).
 The works shall: Minimize erosion and design erosion protection measures according to international good practice standards, including incorporation of effective drainage systems (soakage pits) and consideration of surface flow paths.
 Wherever feasible, schedule excavation works for the dry season months (May to October) Develop Contingency Plan for works to allow for anticipated construction start date during the wet season.
-Contingency Plan must detail soil erosion prevention measures in event of storm or heavy rain event.
-Dust / Odours / Air Pollution Dust/Odour/Air pollution may occur through the transportation of raw materials during the pre-construction/construction phase.
-These can be minimised through: All components Minimal (part of standard design practices) Contractor Supervision Engineer / ECD Identify and locate waste disposal sites, stockpile sites and equipment (e.g. asphalt plant) at least 300m to 500m away from any residential settlements, to minimize impacts on nearby population.
-The asphalt plant will need to be located in the southern, eastern corner of the Contractor Laydown Area which would effectively increase the distance of this plant from the northern community to approximately 200m way, 400m from the southern community and 550m away from the river.
-Within the asphalt plant, the dust/odours can be minimised through using water sprinklers in the crusher plant.
-Minimise dust from open area sources, including stockpiles, by using control measures such as using enclosures of covers and increasing moisture content.
+Contingency Plan must detail soil erosion prevention measures in event of storm or Dust / Odours / Air Pollution heavy rain event.
+Dust/Odour/Air pollution may occur through the transportation of raw materials during the pre-construction/construction phase.
+These can be minimised through: • Minimise dust from open area sources, including stockpiles, by using control measures such as using enclosures of covers and increasing moisture content. • CESMP will include baseline background noise levels at the project site.
+All components Minimal (part of standard design practices) Contractor Supervision Engineer / ECD